ONSdigital/sdg_data_updates/README.md

 SDGupdater is a package used by indicator update scripts.

 Dependencies are managed using packrat (all required packages are stored locally).
+SDGupdater, devtools and roxygen2 are external packages.